Supercapacitor Working, Applications, Advantages, Disadvantages, and Future

 1. The supercapacitor has very low specific energy.

-2. It is very difficult to make high voltage capacity supercapacitor at the present time that is why mostly 2.7V supercapacitors are available in the market.
+2. It is very difficult to make high-voltage capacity supercapacitors at the present time which is why most 2.7V supercapacitors are available in the market.

 3. The linear discharge voltage property of the supercapacitor is a disadvantage for us.
-Linear discharge voltage property means that when the supercapacitor discharge 50% of total stored energy, the voltage also reduce half of the full voltage that means if the full voltage of the supercapacitor is 2.7V then the voltage will be reduced to 1.3V.
-But in case of a battery, the voltage will be near to the full voltage even the battery discharge 50% energy.
+Linear discharge voltage property means that when the supercapacitor discharges 50% of total stored energy, the voltage also reduces half of the full voltage which means if the full voltage of the supercapacitor is 2.7V then the voltage will be reduced to 1.3V.
+But in the case of a battery, the voltage will be near to the full voltage even if the battery discharges 50% energy.

 4. Price of supercapacitors is more than Li-ion batteries for the same capacity.